zajacn/metagenomics_course_FGCZ/README.md

 You can find the precise instructions and the tutorial here: https://fgcz-shiny.uzh.ch/Metagenome_Atlas_Part2/

 Now that we have explored assembly-based metagenomics, lets explore assembly-free metagenomics.
 First - introduction to Kraken.
+Followed by a tutorial.

 ### Kraken2 tutorial